 Organisms that are able to swim through the water column and move against currents.
 Nekton include fish, blue crabs, whales and rays.

 Stinging cells found on jellyfish and anemones.
 The “sting” is caused by a coiled, thread-like tube that is propelled outward for defense and to capture food.

 When a bird makes, repairs or lives in a nest in preparation for giving birth to young.

 The particular area within a habitat that an organism lives and functions in.

-The process through which ammonia is oxidized into nitric acid or another type of nitrate or nitrite.
-Biological nitrification is a key step in nitrogen removal in wastewater treatment.
+The process by which ammonia is oxidized into nitric acid or another nitrate or nitrite.
+Biological nitrification is a key step in the removal of nitrogen from wastewater.

 A type of nutrient contributing to the Bay’s poor water quality.
 While nitrogen is needed for plant growth, human activities - from driving cars to applying fertilizers - contribute more nitrogen than the Bay’s waters can handle.
 Elevated nitrogen levels cause more algae to grow, blocking out sunlight and reducing oxygen for fish, crabs and other Bay life.